PeterHickman/shunting_yard_algorithm/README.md

 A working version so that I don't keep having to Google for it

 I pick this up every now and then.
-The problem is the examples on the web either miss things out or are grossly simplified so this is *definitive* verions
+The problem is the examples on the web either miss things out or are grossly simplified so this is a *definitive* version

 Some sources for the algorithm